asmaHassa/Event-Countdown/README.md

 ## How to Use

-1. **Enter Event Details:** Users input the date, time, and description of the event they want to track.
+1. **Enter Event Details:** Users input the date, time, and description of the event they want to celebrate.

 2. **Start Countdown:** After entering the event details, users click the "Start Countdown!" button to initiate the countdown timer.
 Once countdown ends, it triggers a celebration.